rschristopher/ischristtrue.com/src/ancient-views/fall.md

     LORD OF LORDS.

 In the end, death is defeated, man has dominion over all of creation, including the angels.
-The right cosmic order is restored, such that man is *very good* in the sight of God.
+The right cosmic order is restored, such that man becomes *very good* in the sight of God.

 > thy will be done on earth as it is in heaven.